isomerpages/enterprisesg-seeds/_for-tech-startups/Work with us.md

 * [Our Investment Panel](/about-us/investment-panel/) (for co-investments with non-appointed partners)

 Companies that are not a fit with our investment mandate will be informed.

+Please see our [FAQs](/about-us/faqs) if you have further questions.